RichardCoffee/custom-post-type/README.md

 ## Install

-Requires PHP 5.3+, no term deletion and no slug editing functions require jQuery
+Requires PHP 5.3+, the 'no term deletion' and 'no slug editing' functions require jQuery

 This really consists of only three files:
 ```